KS-ETHDenver2023/zkbob-direct-deposit/README.md

 In order to dev the direct deposit functionality, we had to implement the interface [IZkBobDirectDeposits.sol](https://github.com/zkBob/zkbob-contracts/blob/develop/src/interfaces/IZkBobDirectDeposits.sol) within our smart contract.

+We use the ERC677 transferAndCall approach because it's more gas efficient.

 Our smart contract interacts directly with the zkBobpool to transfer BOBs from one address to another.
 To do this the user must allow+deposit BOBs on our "Alice's Ring Direct Deposit" smart contract.
 Once done, he has the possibility from our web app to transfer BOBs.